 - 24-hour phone number for lost and found – Call: 979.775.6094

 - extended impound for tagged pets (10 days instead of 3)

-- reduced impound fee for pets with current license
+- reduced impound fee for pets with a current license

-- Post signs at intersections within a 2 mile area of where pet was lost.
-In addition, post signs at grocery stores, community centers, pet stores, veterinary offices, churches and apartment complex laundromats.
-If possible have photo on the signs and fliers.
+- Post signs at intersections within a 2-mile area of where the pet was lost.
+In addition, post signs at grocery stores, community centers, pet stores, veterinary offices, churches, and apartment complex laundromats.
+If possible have a photo on the signs and fliers.

 - Advertise in newspapers and check “Lost and Found” for at least three months.
 The Eagle runs free lost ads for one week, free found ads for two weeks: 979.776.7355, http://www.theeagle.com ; The Battalion: 979.845.0569, http://www.thebatt.com.

 - Visit and file a lost pet report with Aggieland Humane Society and call your Animal Control officers:

 Aggieland Humane Society, 5359 Leonard Rd., Bryan, Tx 77801

 College Station Animal Control: 979.764.3600